box/box-python-sdk/docs/box_sdk_gen/users.md

 - notify `Optional[bool]`
   - Whether the user will receive email notification of the deletion.
 - force `Optional[bool]`
-  - Specifies whether to delete the user even if they still own files, were recently active, or recently joined the enterprise from a free account.
+  - Specifies whether to delete the user even if they still own files.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.